AbdulrahmanAlsumaih/PasswordGeneratorAPI/README.md

          ("123" is wrong, "765" is wrong, "465" is OK)
     * The substring "password"

-In the config file, these would be defined:
+In the POST request, these would be defined:

 ```json
 {